cspablocortez/cspablocortez.github.io/README.md

 Sat Jul 20

 (17:16) Update to the entire site.
 Using a Bear-blog inspired UI at least as a base, implemented in Flexbox.

+Sun Jul 21

+(15:58) Pending: Overflow on code snippets.
+May need to widen body for code layouts.